Last Updated on 30 January 2026 by Cycloscope

 Jeffrey Bock Cycles (Iowa)

 Jeffrey Bocks built his first bike in 1975.
-Despite the fact that he builds incredibly amazing bicycles, he doesn’t have a website.
-Big fan of classic Raleigh bikes and Sturmey Archer hubs, his works are classy and stylish while being perfect touring designs as well.
+Despite building incredibly amazing bicycles, he doesn’t have a website.
+Big fan of classic Raleigh bikes and Sturmey Archer hubs; his work is classy and stylish, and it’s perfect for touring as well.
 He also offers frame-building courses at his shop in Ames (Iowa).

 Jon Littleford (Portland, Oregon)

-All Littleford custom touring bikes come fully equipped for the pathway to your next adventure, he also builds racks, beautiful and sturdy, which can be purchased separately.
-His trademark is the bizarre but functional rear fork geometry that you can see in the picture above.
+All Littleford custom touring bikes come fully equipped for the pathway to your next adventure.
+He also builds beautiful, sturdy racks, which can be purchased separately.
+His trademark is the bizarre yet functional rear fork geometry shown in the picture above.

 These childhood memories from his website are worth sharing: